 You must also have a helpful attitude.
 You are not only there to take but also to give.
 Exchange information if you can help someone else with that.
 That creates trust and it will also make it easier for you to be called upon.
 A goal of networking is also to build trust in your network.

 It sounds very logical, but tell your conversation partner that you are looking for a job.
 You may ask who you should contact if you are looking for a job in a certain industry.
 Never give your CV, but ask specific questions.
 A conversation lingers better than a cached CV.
 Often the recipient cannot even remember who the giver was.
 A nice conversation stays in the memory for much longer.

 If you keep in mind that you are looking for a job, you can also steer a conversation in the right direction.
 By asking specific questions, you can integrate your job search into the discussion.
 If you receive tips, immediately follow them up.
 Don’t miss an opportunity by waiting too long.

-What to do being an introvert?
+What to do as an introvert?

 What do you do when you are like me, being more of an introvert?
 You hate all these parties and senseless talking, but here is the thing.
-People who are introverted don’t have to worry that they are bad in networking.
+People who are introverted don’t have to worry that they are bad at networking.
 On the contrary, they have advantages over extroverted people.
 Introverted people can listen very well, they let the other person talk first and they feel heard.

 Introverted people are also good at observing.
 They look closely at the person they are talking to, and they are often very curious – they are more open to new things.